G.J. Cleverley Vintage Shoes in Tuczek-style Elastic Loafers

 Products from Pukimo Raivio

 Today’s example pair is an elastic shoe made in the Tuczek-style from alligator leather.
 A short look at Keikari’s archives will remind the reader why that name is important.
 Cleverley and John Lobb Ltd. still market a few pairs in this style as Tuczeks.
-As Cleverley apprenticed and worked at Tuczek’s, his company’s orders were very much inspired by the legendary Nikolaus.
+As Cleverley apprenticed and worked at Tuczek’s, his models were very much inspired by the legendary Nikolaus.

 The upper stitching is dense and neat all around.
 The alligator hides are simply stupendous.
 There is no cracking, very little creasing, and no scuffs at all.
 The hides feel soft and had a strong shine even before cream and polish.
 The scales at the back of the pair, on the other hand, don’t match the small and round belly cuts at the front.
-Looking online on the GJC website, this choice seems to be the norm for them still in the 2020s.
+Looking online on the GJC website, this choice seems to be their norm still in the 2020s.
 The back scales are larger and square.

 0 comments »